 If you’re just curious about your credit score, Credit Karma isn’t a terrible option.
 Just know that it could be different from your FICO score by as much as 100 points.

 Experian has a lot of good things going for it.
 The company has a long list of services to help you monitor, repair, and rebuild your credit.
 A free Experian membership gives you access to your credit score.
 It’s even a FICO score!
 But again, it’s just one of the many FICO scores out there.

 But the real value comes with a paid membership.
-You can choose from three subscription plans, and they start at just $19.95 per month.
-More advanced plans are $29.95 and $39.95, so the cost depends on how much control you want over your credit file.
+You can choose from three subscription plans starting at $19.95 per month.
+More advanced plans are $29.95 and $39.95, so the cost depends on how much you want to know about your credit file.

 No matter which tier you choose, every membership comes with:

 - Scores for mortgages, auto loans, and credit cards